 Vineyard Trust’s flagship venue, The Carnegie, originally called the Carnegie Library, was named for philanthropist and summer resident Andrew Carnegie who funded the library’s construction in 1904.
 The library was built on land donated by Caroline Osborn Warren, a member of the prominent Osborn whaling family, and remained the town’s public library until 2016 when the property was sold to Vineyard Trust for $1.

 Paramount to Vineyard Trust’s mission is to ensure the properties they revitalize and maintain are central to the island community – and continue to serve their originally intended use.
 In preserving the Carnegie, the library’s original learning function was both maintained and celebrated.

 In addition to the beautiful interior learning space where events are hosted from April to October, The Trust also offers two separate walking tours that explore Martha’s Vineyard’s architectural and maritime history.

 This week marks Vineyard Trust’s most important annual fundraiser, Taste of the Vineyard.
 This much anticipated two-night event raises money to restore and maintain all of the Trust’s historic landmarks.
 The first night is the lively Gourmet Stroll, and the second night is the upscale Patrons’ Party and Auction.
 (Side note: If you’re reading this before 5 pm on Saturday, June 15th, you are still eligible to bid on a 1965 Mustang – a highlight in this year’s auction.
-See auction link for details).
+See details).